Building a product oriented team

 Project oriented teams tend to look like this:

-This combination also means that deep, intrinsic product knowledge never develops in the team.
+The result: deep, intrinsic product knowledge never develops in the team.
 Instead, specific (siloed) segments of the team, such as the product owner, might understand the customer and the product.
 But few other team members will.

-The outcome of all of this: The product is less than it could be.
+The outcome of all of this: the product is less than it could be.
 Without a durable team the chance of missing customer expectations is much higher.

 Product team organization